algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 #### 8.2.7 The Recipe Pop-up

 On the home page or in the Product Pop-up, it is possible to click on a specific recipe.
-When it's done, the app will display a pop-up with the list of wines and cheeses that go well with it as well as its description and name (according to the database). <br>
+When it's done, the app will display a pop-up with the list of wines and cheeses that go well with the recipe as well as its description and name (according to the database). <br>

-As the product pop-up, the workflow is the same as the one in the [**The pop-ups apparition** section](#721-workflow-menu). <br>
+As for the product pop-up, the workflow is the same as the one in the [**The pop-ups apparition** section](#721-workflow-menu). <br>

 #### 8.2.8 The Language Dropdown

 This dropdown will be available on all pages of the application.
 For this, we will use the **Language Translation** plugin.
 When the user clicks on the dropdown, a list of languages will appear.
-The user can then select the desired language and the application will be translated into that language.
+The user can then select the desired language and the application will be automatically translated into that language.
 To do that, the plugin will call a JS script that integrates a translate widget which is part of the GTranslate service. <br>

 ```mermaid
 graph TD